 - Pet waste

-- Carpets, rugs, and mats (if these cannot be donated)
+- Carpets, rugs, mats, and other textiles (if these cannot be donated)

 - Shoes, clothing, and toys (if these cannot be donated)

 - Dirt, rock, asphalt, concrete, brick, and construction and demolition debris.